 The systematic literature search was conducted in January 2025 in the databases PubMed, Web of Science, and LILACS.
 Three search strategies (A, B, and C) were established, one for each database, using keywords registered in Health Sciences Descriptors (DeCS) and Medical Subject Headings (MeSH).
 (Table 1)

-Inclusion and Exclusion Criteria:

-Included studies were those published in Portuguese and English from 1964 to 2024, and case reports relating coccidioidomycosis to the oral cavity.
-Exclusion criteria included studies not directly related to the topic, duplicate articles, literature reviews, preclinical studies, and infections caused by other species of dimorphic fungi.

-Data Analysis:

-Data were collected, including author, year, type of study, materials and methods used in the study, and results.

-Database Search Strategy:
+Table 1 – Search keys, organized according to DeCS and MeSH descriptors and specific to each database.